What is Suar Wood?

 Lastly, as a rough guide, wood that is not dried properly is heavier.
 If time permits, go to different shops to compare the weight of the wood before committing to a purchase.

 I hope that this has been an informative article.
 If, like most consumers, you are concerned with potential problems with wood furniture, we highly recommend you to check out our American Black Walnut slabs.
+At Grey & Sanders, we want to be part of your furnishing journey.
+So if you have any questions on wood slabs, drop by our showroom and have a chat with us!

 They are very stable and are much less likely to split than other types of wood.
 They can also be cut thinner with almost no risk of warping, allowing you to achieve a natural and minimalist look simultaneously.